 The Twin Lakes trailhead is located on an offshoot of the North Fork Forest Service Road, east of Cherryville, British Columbia.

-Cherryville is an easy 45 minute drive from the city of Vernon.
+Cherryville is an easy (and paved) 45 minute drive from the city of Vernon.
 From Cherryville, it took us around 50 minutes to reach the Twin Lakes trailhead.